Step-by-Step Enemy Creation

 In Components Panel:

-1. Select SkeletalMesh component
+1. Select SkeletalMesh component and set your character mesh

-2. Select CapsuleComponent
+2. Select CapsuleComponent and adjust radius/height to fit mesh

-3. Select CharacterMovement component
+3. Select CharacterMovement component and adjust if needed

-• UAbilitySystemComponent - Already configured
+• UAbilitySystemComponent (configured)

-• IAbilitySystemInterface - Already implemented
+• IAbilitySystemInterface (implemented)

 Step 2: AI Controller Setup